Code-Institute-Submissions/hidden-gems/docs/testing/testing.md

 #### Newsletter

 1. I tested the newsletter sign-up button by inputting an email address.
+I also tested this by trying to submit without an email address, and the correct error message appears, prompting the user to input an email address.

-2. I applied the same process as I did with the contact form; creating a success message for users, and consoling logging a success or an error message, depending on the result.
+2. I applied the same process as I did with the contact form; creating a success message for users, and console logging a success or an error message, depending on the result.

 3. When submitting an email to the newsletter sign-up; the console log reports success, the user thank you message is displayed, and I receive the correct email.